 - Eye conditions

 - Prescription medications

 *You should always report any medical diagnosis to your insurer and the DVLA as not declaring this could void your insurance in the event of an accident.

 As drivers age their medical history is likely to have a bigger impact on their insurance premiums as age-related conditions will naturally need to be factored into premium calculations.
-Other common conditions such as hay fever, which is estimated to afflict nearly 16 million brits, can also run the risk of impacted your premiums.
+Other common conditions such as hay fever, which is estimated to afflict nearly 16 million Brits, can also run the risk of impacting your premiums.
 This is due to many people being unaware of the potency of prescription medication issued to alleviate hay fever symptoms.
 It is highly recommended that you always check your medication before driving, as you run the risk of a drug driving conviction should you be stopped behind the wheel.